yohaku404/habbo-jp-support/README.md

   the whole time; it just took forgetting it once to prove it.)*
 - Assuming you found where a string comes from.
 Force a marker and *prove* it before you build the real fix.
-- Assuming you found where a string comes from.
-Force a marker and *prove* it before you build the real fix.
 - Assuming a phrase-level fallback can sit anywhere near a key-indexed localization system → it can't.
 If every read and every write in the pipeline is keyed, there's no seam left for a value to pass through unintercepted.
 Confirm the architecture before building